helm/charts/stable/datadog/README.md

 To enable event collection, you will need to set the `datadog.leaderElection`, `datadog.collectEvents` and `rbac.create` options to `true`.

+It is now recommended to use the Datadog Cluster Agent to collect the events - Refer to the [Enabling the Datadog Cluster Agent](#enabling-the-datadog-cluster-agent) section.
 Please read [the official documentation](https://docs.datadoghq.com/agent/kubernetes/event_collection/) for more context.

 ### Kubernetes Labels and Annotations